lisa-read/team-pre-interview-technical-task/README.md

 [docs]: https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html

 Here is a diagram of the resources we are asking you to implement.
-The resources with a dotted border are missing and for your to provision with Terraform.
+The resources with a dotted border are missing and for you to provision with Terraform.

 ```mermaid
 flowchart LR